onlykartika/learn-js/README.md

 - Day 6
 First create game rock, paper, scissor using function and log.
 Second is data on apples (a) and oranges (o).
 At this time, we make a classification of each fruit using for, if/else, also function.

+- Day 7
+Create exstension in chrome.
+The extension is saving a link in the Chrome tab.
+Recap study: const, addEventListener(), innerHTML, inputvalue, function parameter, template strings, localStorage, the JSON object, and object in arrays